PO Box 10, Oxford, OX1 1EN

 Plastic can be recycled into all sorts of things, including clothes, toys, chairs, street furniture and bins.
 I wonder what your plastic wants to be when it's recycled!?

 Pledge4Plastics is a nationwide recycling campaign where you can pledge to recycle one more thing and be in a chance of winning an exclusively design phone case.
-You can also learn all about plastic on the Pledge 4 Plastics website.
+You can also learn all about plastic on the Pledge 4 Plastics website, including this great video showing the plastic bottle recycling journey.

 Oxford City residents have done a fantastic job of keeping broken electrical goods out of landfill.
 Over 22 tonnes of electrical items have been recycled since the pink electrical banks were introduced into Oxford in July 2012.

-The new kerbside scheme will make it even easier for you to recycle electrical and battery powered items at the kerbside.
+The kerbside scheme now makes it even easier for you to recycle electrical and battery powered items at the kerbside.

 See our Small electrical items collections page for more information.